deepnight/ldtk-haxe-api/README.md

 **Note**: "*_Tmp*" isn't actually used, but we still need an identifier here.
 Anything will do the job.

-This magic line will call the `led.Project.build()` *macro* which will parse the project JSON file, then use its content to dynamically construct types & classes definitions at compilate-time.
+This magic line will call the `led.Project.build` *macro* which will parse the project JSON file, then use its content to dynamically construct types & classes definitions at compilation-time.

 ## Instanciating the project